freeCodeCamp/learn-bash-scripting-by-building-five-programs/TUTORIAL.md

 ### 566.1

 You can think of an exit status of `0` as true.
 But it means that the command had zero errors.
 All commands have an exit status.
-Using the same sytax, enter `bad_command;` and check its exit status on a single line.
+Using the same syntax, enter `bad_command;` and check its exit status on a single line.

 #### HINTS